jku-vds-lab/jku-vds-lab.github.io/_publications/2022_preprint_visualization_onboarding.md

 # Acknowledgements

-We would like to thank Frederico Limberger and Nelogica for their support in evaluating Profit, and all participants who attended our Application Spotlight Workshop at the IEEE Vis 2019 discussing and providing very helpful feedback to our approach.
-This work was supported by the Austrian Science Fund (FWF) as part of the projects VisOnFire and KnoVA (#P27975-NBL, #P31419-N31), the Vienna Science and Technology Fund (WWTF) via the grant ICT19-047 (GuidedVA), the Austrian Ministry for Transport, Innovation and Technology (BMVIT) under the ICT of the Future program via the SEVA project (#874018), as well as by the FFG, Contract No. 854184: ”Pro2Future” is funded within the Austrian COMET Program Competence Centers for Excellent Technologies under the auspices of the Austrian Federal Ministry for Transport, Innovation and Technology, the Austrian Federal Ministry for Digital and Economic Affairs, and of the Provinces of Upper Austria and Styria.
+This work was funded by the Austrian Science Fund as part of the VisOnFire project (FWF P27975-NBL), the Austrian Ministry for Transport, Innovation and Technology (BMVIT) under the ICT of the Future program via the SEVA project (no. 874018), as well as the FFG, Contract No. 854184: "Pro2Future", which is funded within the Austrian COMET Program Competence Centers for Excellent Technologies under the auspices of the Austrian Federal Ministry for Transport, Innovation and Technology, the Austrian Federal Ministry for Digital and Economic Aairs and of the Provinces of Upper Austria and Styria.
 COMET is managed by the Austrian Research Promotion Agency FFG.